illuminatedjavascript/counterpoint/README.md

 The model uses masking and gibbs sampling in the same way as described in (1).
 When only trained on the JSBChorales dataset, the model has a similar sample quality to Google Magenta's [Coconet](https://magenta.tensorflow.org/coconet).
 Samples (MIDI and some MP3 files) can be found in ```samples```, please note the model, dataset, and sampling procedure is still a work in progress.

+Update 08/03/23 -

 ### Installation

 I recommend you create your own environment if you want to try it out yourself.
-Entering the following commands should install the repo correctly on Windows/Linux machines.
+Entering the following commands should install the repo correctly on Linux machines.
+If you want to use CUDA, please make sure the correct graphics drivers and (CUDA-enabled) PyTorch version are installed.
+If this is done, the model should use your GPU automatically.

 ```
 git clone https://github.com/loua19/counterpoint